Parts of New England to see extreme cold, closures this week

 “We often see increased electricity usage with cold temperatures like what is expected this week,” said CMP vice president of customer service Linda Ball.

 Low temperatures below zero, not including the wind chill, are also expected in Burlington, Vermont, and Concord, New Hampshire.
-Southern New England is unlikely to be spared, as forecasters said Providence, Rhode Island, should expect a wind chill value of as low as minus one degree Fahrenheit.
+Southern New England is unlikely to be spared, as forecasters said Providence, Rhode Island, should expect a wind chill value of as low as minus one degree Fahrenheit (minus 17 C).

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.